 That includes attempting to coordinate with the state attorney general’s office to discuss the measure, as well as “potential federal enforcement policies regarding psilocybin in Oregon after the expiration of the two-year program development period.”

 “This is the beginning of the two-year process to ensure that Oregon creates a safe, effective and equitable psilocybin therapy program that effectively addresses the needs of Oregonians who are suffering from depression and anxiety,” Sam Chapman, who managed the successful Measure 109 ballot campaign, told Marijuana Moment.
-“I look forward to working with the governor, legislature and the Oregon Health Authority to ensure that the therapy is affordable and that those who need it have access.”

 Along with the psilocybin reform proposal, Oregon voters approved a separate initiative to decriminalize possession of all currently illicit drugs on Election Day.